allhandsactive/Project-Gopher-Taskmaster-Determination/2011-4-28/recap.md

 for May 4, 2011
 ---------------

-In preperation for our round-up tomorrow night, here's the updates I've gotten back from folk
+In preparation for our round-up tomorrow night, here's the updates I've gotten back from folk

 Membership Commitment
 ---------------------